A breadth of expertise matched only by our depth of empathy.

 Americans suffer from mental illness than cancer, heart disease and diabetes combined.

 The statistics are nothing short of staggering.
-One in five Americans suffer from a diagnosable mental disorder, making mental illness the #1 health problem facing our nation.
+One in four Americans suffer from a diagnosable mental disorder, making mental illness the #1 health problem facing our nation.
 Magnifying the problem, mental illness remains shrouded in stigma, spoken of only in hushed tones in our society, causing many to avoid seeking treatment.

 You are not alone.
 There is no need to suffer in silence.